Organize Your Wedding Planning Like a Pro

 This timeline provides you with priorities for each month and breaking down what tasks need to get done when.
 This will help you delegate certain tasks and focus on priorities.
 Now just like all timelines, it’s an ideal but it may not be exact.
 Certain things may take longer than you realize and that’s ok.
 The goal is to break it down so you don’t feel overwhelmed with everything left, but can just focus and complete a few tasks at hand.

-Overall these are just some suggestions that I feel will start you off well, but do what works best for you and your Fiance .
+These are just some suggestions that I feel will start you off well, however do what works best for you and your Fiancé to settle in and get organized!
 Take and implement ideas you like and leave the rest.

 In Joy,